 In SFIT2, the EAP and PHS can either be retrieved as a set of polynomial coefficients or as Fourier components.
 In the work done here, when they are retrieved, they are retrieved as third-order polynomial coefficients.
 If the EAP and PHS values are known from, say, independent gas cell measurements, tabular values (columns containing EAP or PHS values and the corresponding OPD) can be input into SFIT2 instead of retrieving the PHS and EAP parameters.
-A standard NDACC method for this uses calibrated HBr cells [95] and a retrieval algorithm that determines ILS information.
-Hase, Blumenstock, and Paton-Walsh [72] describe their software designed for this purpose, called LINEFIT, which produces a table containing modulation efficiency and phase error, as a function of OPD.
+A standard NDACC method for this uses calibrated HBr cells [97] and a retrieval algorithm that determines ILS information.
+Hase, Blumenstock, and Paton-Walsh [74] describe their software designed for this purpose, called LINEFIT, which produces a table containing modulation efficiency (a term used interchangeably with effective apodization) and phase error, as a function of OPD.